-Shareholders can obtain the price of their shares by calling 0141 222 1151 or going to www.trustnet.com.
+Shareholders can obtain the price of their shares by going to www.trustnet.com, or by telephoning 0141 222 1151.

 28. Mandatory Redemption of Shares

 If the ACD reasonably believes that any shares are owned directly or beneficially in circumstances which: